London Militia: Royal London Militia

 The London Trained Bands, with their own Act of Parliament, remained outside many of the 18th Century reforms of the militia system.
 When the City militia were finally reorganised in 1794 the traditional six regiments were reduced to two, the East London Militia and the West London Militia under the Commissioners of Lieutenancy for the City.
 Unlike most county militia regiments which could be 'embodied' for permanent service anywhere in the country, one of the London regiments had to remain in the city at all times and the other could not legally be employed more than 12 miles away.
 Both regiments were awarded the prefix 'Royal' in 1804.
 They were amalgamated into the Royal London Militia in 1820, under its own Act of Parliament (the Militia (City of London) Act 1820).

-After years of decline following the Battle of Waterloo, the Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+After years of decline following the Battle of Waterloo, the Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment.
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: